Menu Close

 These two metrics can be misleading, especially session duration.
 You’d be inclined to think that session duration is the duration of a session, right?
 Surprisingly, no.

 These metrics are measured using engagement hits sent from your site to Google Analytics.
-Analytics takes the time stamp of when the user arrives on your site and the time stamp of the last engagement hit and finds the difference between the two.
+Analytics takes the timestamp of when the user arrives on your site and the timestamp of the last engagement hit and finds the difference between the two.
 This is your session duration.

 The first timestamp is always when the first page loads.
 The second timestamp is usually when a user arrives at a second page.
-Google Analytics takes the time stamp from when the user arrived on the first page and subtracts it from the time stamp when the user arrived at the second page.
+Google Analytics takes the timestamp from when the user arrived on the first page and subtracts it from the timestamp when the user arrived at the second page.
 The resulting value is the time the user spent on that first page.
 This continues throughout the length of the session.

 However, there’s a problem with this approach.
 What if the user never goes to a second page?
 Let’s say they arrive on an article and read for a few minutes before leaving your site.
 The time-on-page and session duration will be zero.
 There was never a second hit sent to Google Analytics, so there’s no value from which to subtract the initial time stamp.